finangineer/Bivariate-GAS-FZ-Model/README.md

 # Bivariate-GAS-FZ-Model

-This repository contains the R code used to reproduce the empirical results in the manuscript of Bivariate GAS–FZ models for portfolio VaR/ES forecasting.
+This repository contains the R code used to reproduce the empirical results in the article of Bivariate GAS–FZ models for portfolio VaR/ES forecasting.

 ## Repository structure